andrewallen/tfe-survey/survey-content.md

 Your insights will help:
 - TFE leadership make decisions about timetables, class formats, and the wider gym experience.
-- You and other members benefit from a schedule, environment, and community that truly reflect your preferences and goals.
+- You and other members benefit from a timetable, environment, and community that truly reflect your preferences and goals.

 All responses are anonymous, confidential, and deeply appreciated.
 Thank you for helping to shape the future of TFE!

-# Previous Members - Additional Content
+# Previous Members - Welcome Content

 ## Welcome